Guidance in a Changing Society

 Rock and Water Ltd is the contracted provider of Rock and Water training courses in the United Kingdom.

 This year the 3-day Rock and Water training course will be held in Conventry, West Midlands.
 The 3-day Training Course is the most comprehensive Rock and Water experience.
 The training provides each participant with an intensive overview, the philosophy and theory, and learning many games, exercises and best practice strategies in order to deliver the Rock and Water programma.

-The course will be presented by Freerk Ykema, programme author and founder of Gadaku Institute, from the 17th to the 19th of October 2018.
-For registration or more information about the course: www.rockandwater.org.uk
+The course will be presented by Freerk Ykema, programme author and founder of Gadaku Institute, from the 18th, 19th and 20th of March 2020.
+For registration or more information about the course: CLICK